 I have all the original packing material.
 I never used any of the cookware.
 I want to return this and get a full credit on my credit card, including the shipping costs since I was deceptively sold a brand of cookware that I didn't order or want.
 I asked to speak to the president of the company and was told he'd been advised of my situation and this was how I was to be handled.
 I couldn't get through to him.
 I was told it was my responsibility to know what I was buying.

-Healthcraft Cookware Company Profile
+Healthcraft Cookware Company Information

 - Company Name: